axbg/awesome-web/README.md

 * [free-for-dev](https://free-for.dev) - if you love both dev things and free things you're welcome
 * [public-apis](https://public-apis.io/) - a great source of inspiration for your next week-end project
 * [TRACK](https://demos.littleworkshop.fr/track) - a WebGL tour de force
-* [Click](https://clickclickclick.click/) - your browser just became self-aware
 * [terminal.sexy](https://terminal.sexy/) - the first step into the terminal customization rabbit hole
-* [Generated Photos](https://generated.photos/) - it might look like someone you know, but it definitely isn't
 * [ClearURLs](https://docs.clearurls.xyz/latest/) - a little bit more privacy is never a bad thing
 * [Ninite](https://ninite.com) - windows + auto apps install = less next-next-finish
 * [transfer.sh](https://transfer.sh) - a solid tool, as long as you don't use it to share private keys between your computers
-* [Tinter](https://tinter.uxie.io) - you didn't even know that you need a tool that does that
 * [JSONPath](https://jsonpath.com/) - so simple, so sweet
 * [ICANN Lookup](https://lookup.icann.org/) - with more domains come... more chances to forget their registrar
 * [Crontab Guru](https://crontab.guru/) - I know, I know, cron schedule expressions are not that hard, but still